Lauren-Mercedes/language-click/README.md

 - Selected return between each game and confirmed the language changed when moving from one to another.
 - Confirmed the correct language displayed for the button pressed.

+### Correct Answer Counter

+Counts the amount of questions answered correctly.
+- tested using preview and deployed site.
+- selected correct answer and counter increased.
+- selected incorrect answer and counter remained unchanged.

 ## Bugs and Fixes

 The main bugs experienced during the development of the website were: